 Pseudoscience includes beliefs, theories, or practices that have been or are considered scientific but have no basis in scientific fact.
 This could mean they were disproved scientifically, can’t be tested or lack evidence to support them.

-And as of right now, ‘power posing’ is exactly that.
+And ‘power posing’ is exactly that.

 - Carney, D. R., Cuddy, A. J., & Yap, A. J. (2010).
 Power posing brief nonverbal displays affect neuroendocrine levels and risk tolerance.
 Psychological Science, 21(10), 1363-1368.